New Mexico Car Insurance

 - Uninsured motorist property damage: Minimum of $10,000 per accident*

-*You may reject uninsured motorist coverages in New Mexico.
-To do so, state law requires that you return a signed paper form to your insurance company by mail.
+While the above coverages are required to drive in New Mexico, there are additional coverages and limits available to consider.
 A GEICO insurance counselor can assist you to make sure you get the coverage levels that you need.

 Some studies have suggested that as many as one in four drivers in New Mexico drives without insurance.
-Carrying uninsured motorist coverages can help to protect you from these drivers by offering payments if you are hit by someone without insurance or by a hit-and-run driver.
-Keep in mind that by carrying car insurance in New Mexico you're not only protecting yourself but also other drivers on the road.
+Carrying uninsured motorist coverage can help to protect you from these drivers by offering payments if you are hit by someone without insurance or by a hit-and-run driver.
+Keep in mind that by carrying car insurance in New Mexico you're not only protecting yourself, but also other drivers on the road.

 New Mexico Teen Driving Laws